HolyShovelSoft/UnityLauncher/README.md

 # UnityLauncher
 This is custom unity launcher project... just for personal purposes.
-If you want use it... its your deal. =)
+If you want use it... do it at your own risk. =)